Git-as/Capstone_Project/README.md

 ## 2. Project Goal and Data Collection

 The gender pay gap is the difference in the average hourly wage of all men and women across a workforce.
 If women do more of the less well paid jobs within an organisation than men, such as part time work or less senior roles, the gender pay gap is usually bigger.

 Using a range of data relating to company information and employee reviews, the aim of this project was to determine which factors best predict whether a company will have better or worse gender pay gap statistics.

 The gender pay gap data came from the UK Government website, which included basic company information and a range of different measures of gender pay gap performance, including the mean gender pay gap - this shows the mean difference in male and female hourly wage as a percentage.

-I obtained further company data from the Companies House website using the CH API.
+Further company data was obtained from the Companies House website using the CH API.
 I also performed web scraping to gather employee review data from the job posting website, indeed.com.

 ## 3. Data Modelling and Insights

 A range of models were applied to the data, using a number of different scenarios.
 For example, by using both continuous or categorical dependent variables, with 2 and 3 categories tried.
 Various different models were used including Linear, Logistic, Support Vector Machines, K Nearest Neighbours, Random Forest and Decision Tree.

 The favoured model with the best outcome was the Logistic regression model, using 2 categories - below median gender pay gap and above median gender pay gap.

+The final model score was 0.66, which was above the bassline score of 0.5.
+All the models attampted gave scores between 0.61 and 0.66 - K Nearest Neighbours yielded the worst model score and the remaining scores were around 0.63.

 ### Location